 Options for getting to Rome from Ciampino airport

 Shared transfers between Ciampino and Rome

 By booking this transfer in advance, you take all the worry out of getting to your hotel once you land in Rome.
-The shared transfers work like this: you will have a driver waiting for you at the airport exit to take you and 5 other passengers to each of your respective destinations.
+The shared transfers work as follows: you will have a driver waiting for you at the airport exit to take you and 5 other passengers to each of your respective destinations.

-If you are traveling to Rome as part of a group, you can request a shared transfer to travel together to the hotel.
+If you are traveling to Rome in company, you can request a shared transfer to go as a group to the hotel.
 The vehicles are usually a maximum of 6 seats, and in case you are four or more people it may be worth booking a private transfer, which I give you all the information below.

 And likewise, for when you have to return to the airport at the end of your trip, you have the possibility to book a shared transfer from Rome to Ciampino.
-This way you can enjoy the last few minutes of your trip, knowing that you have a driver who will pick you up at the exact time to be at the airport right when you need to be.
+This way you can enjoy the last few moments of your trip, knowing that you have a driver who will pick you up at the exact time to be at the airport in advance.